L0GIC0L/FeatherweightGPS_Serial_Reader/README.md

 - A small C++ script to read the Featherwieght ground station serial data.
 - Boost libraries are needed to compile, please refer to: https://www.boost.org/doc/libs/1_81_0/more/getting_started/windows.html on how to install the Windows binaries.
-- Currently working: Can read serial data.
+- Currently working: Multiplatform, can read serial data, can auto bind to port on Windows.